SAFARNI-BOOKING-AVENGERS-TEAM/SAFARNI-BOOKING-FRONTEND/README.md

 > Your Ultimate Travel Booking Platform

-A modern travel booking platform where users can search and book flights, hotels, tours, and car rentals — all in one place.
+A modern travel booking platform where users can search and book flights, hotels, tours, car rentals and Esim - Packages feature — all in one place.
 Built as a React SPA with Vite, Redux Toolkit, and styled with Tailwind CSS, connected to an Express/MongoDB backend.

 ![React](https://img.shields.io/badge/React-19-blue?style=for-the-badge&logo=react)
 ![Vite](https://img.shields.io/badge/Vite-5-646CFF?style=for-the-badge&logo=vite)